 - StarCraft InkJet Printable HTV for Light Materials

-Note: As of 2024, this product is hard to find.
+NOTE: As of 2024, this product is hard to find.
 Cricut now makes a printable HTV for both light and dark surfaces.

-How to Use Printable HTV
+How To Use Printable HTV

 Now that you have the types, we are going to do some experiments and make a few projects.
 First, let’s talk about some basics.

-Printing Tips and Tricks
+Printing Tips & Tricks

 When you go to print, there are a few things you should know: